The LSAT Logical Reasoning Section

 LSAT Logical Reasoning Scoring Data

-Although published validity studies show that LSAC tracks test-taker performance by section, official statistics on average scores and scoring percentiles for the Logical Reasoning section are not publicly available.
+Although published validity studies show that LSAC tracks test taker performance by section, official statistics on average scores and scoring percentiles for the Logical Reasoning section are not publicly available.

 LSAT Logical Reasoning Validity

-LSAC has studied the validity of the LSAT's multiple-choice sections, specifically correlations between sectional scores and grades in test-takers' first year of law school.
-These types of studies feature results in a form called a "correlation coefficient," which is a number between 0.0 and 1.0 (with the latter representing perfect correlation and the former a complete lack of correlation).
 According to LSAC research, the correlation coefficient between the LSAT's Logical Reasoning section and first-year law school grades (the "validity coefficient") is 0.511.
-This is considered a fairly strong validity correlation, and it is the highest of the LSAT's three multiple-choice sections.
-Furthermore, test-taker scores on the Logical Reasoning sections are highly correlated to scores on the other sections, with correlation coefficients of 0.736 for Analytical Reasoning and 0.566 for Reading Comprehension (this means that students who do well on Logical Reasoning usually also do well on Analytical Reasoning and Reading Comprehension).
+This is considered a fairly strong validity correlation, and it is the highest of the LSAT's multiple-choice sections.
+Furthermore, test taker scores on the Logical Reasoning sections are highly correlated to scores on the other sections, with a correlation coefficient of 0.566 for Reading Comprehension.
+This means that students who do well on Logical Reasoning usually also do well on Reading Comprehension.